DAILY LIFE IN ENGLAND IN THE PAST

 Education in the 19th Century

 In the early 19th century the churches provided schools for poor children.
 From 1833 the government provided them with grants.
 There were also dame schools.
 They were run by women who taught a little reading, writing and arithmetic.
 However many dame schools were really a child minding service.
 In Britain the state did not take responsibility for education until 1870.
 Forsters Education Act laid down that schools should be provided for all children.
 If there were not enough places in existing schools then board schools were built.
 In 1880 school was made compulsory for 5 to 10 year olds.
 However school was not free, except for the poorest children until 1891 when fees were abolished.
 From 1899 children were required to go to school until they were 12.
 Meanwhile girls from upper class families were taught by a governess.
-Boys were often sent to public schools like Eaton.
+Boys were often sent to public schools like Eton.
 Middle class boys went to grammar schools.
 Middle class girls went to private schools were they were taught 'accomplishments' such as music and sewing.

 Games in the 19th Century

 In the early 19th century working people had very little leisure time.
 However things improved by the end of the century.
 In 1871 the Bank Holiday Act gave workers a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have a weeks paid annual holiday.
 However even at the end of the 19th century most people had no paid holidays except bank holidays.
 In the early 19th century everyone had Sunday off.
 In the 1870s some skilled workers began to have Saturday afternoon off.
 In the 1890s most workers gained a half day holiday on Saturday and the weekend was born.
 By the end of the 19th century most people had more leisure time.